 Lists of Trekking Equipment that you need to bring for Kanchenjunga North Base camp.

 You need a duffel bag that is supposed to be waterproof with a strap along with a TSA lock.
-In your duffel bag, you keep all the clothes and essentials gears while trekking.
+In your duffel bag, you keep all the clothes and essential gear while trekking.
 And this will be carried by our porter.
 Regarding the size, you can choose from 100 liters to 140 liters duffel as this size all you to fit most of the things you need for trekking.

 It is the most important piece of equipment for trekking and climbing.
 Normally the smaller and lighter the size, the more expensive it is.
 Regarding the warmth of sleeping bags, down sleeping bags are warmer than synthetic ones.
 You need to bring a sleeping bag that rates up to -20c and a liner just in case it feels colder.